Only people in valid, bona fide marriages are eligible to seek spousal visas to immigrate to the United States.

 There are two main types of sham marriages: one-sided and two-sided.

 In a one-sided sham marriage, only one person has bad faith intent in entering the union.
-In these cases, the noncitizen does not tell the citizen that his or her true motivation for entering the marriage is to secure a green card.
+In these cases, the noncitizen does not tell the U.S. citizen that his or her true motivation for entering the marriage is to secure a green card.

 While these will raise red flags, no factor is determinative of a sham marriage.
 A red flag can be overcome if there is a valid explanation or there are other factors that indicate that the marriage is bona fide.